ewertonlopesmartins-dot/aprovaflow-contasapagar--doc/README.md

    * **Recusar**
 5. Confirme a ação

-Se aprovada, a solicitação segue para a próxima etapa.
+Se aprovada, a solicitação segue para a próxima etapa.A depender do fluxo que estar configurada para essa empresa !!

 ---